uclaacm/cs-student-orgs/CONTRIBUTING.md

 ## tl;dr

 For this repo (or use the GitHub web UI).
-Add the relevant changes in Markdown
+Add the relevant changes with Markdown; you can do this at [this link](https://github.com/uclaacm/cs-student-orgs/edit/main/README.md).

 ### the list, tl;dr